The Snowman

 Themes

-3. Childhood Innocence: The story captures the innocence and joy of childhood, as James's imagination allows him to experience the extraordinary in the most ordinary of settings.
+The story captures the innocence and joy of childhood, as James's imagination allows him to experience the extraordinary in the most ordinary of situations.

 "The Snowman" is known for its beautifully detailed illustrations and the way it tells a touching and magical story without the need for words.